× CLOSE

 Applying for SAT/ACT Accommodations

+Applying for SAT/ACT Accommodations Start early to ensure approval before your test date.
 If you’re planning to apply for SAT or ACT testing accommodations such as extra time, now’s the time to get started.
-The official turnaround to approve documentation is 10-14 days for the ACT (for students already approved for accommodations at their school) and up to seven weeks for the SAT.
-Still, it can take much longer to gather the necessary documents and, if needed, appeal to the test company to reconsider a decision.
+The official turnaround to approve documentation is 10-14 days for the ACT (for students already approved for accommodations at their school) and up to […]

 When Should My Child Take the ISEE/SSAT?